Interested in working in/with the Culpepper lab? Please read this before emailing Prof. Culpepper.

 Research - The Science and Practical Application of Machine and Instrument Design

-We (1) invent, design and fabricate high-performance machine systems; and (2) Generate design theory/tools/methods that enable deployment the preceding and (3) Teach scientists/engineers to make and use them via professional classes.
-We produce new concepts that change the paradigm for specific machine technologies.
-We develop understanding of the fundamental issues that dominate/limit these technologies, then create the knowledge/tools/theory/proof that engineers need to design/employ them.
+We are creative, hard core, hands-on people that meld advanced engineering and basic science to produce new concepts which change the paradigm for specific machine technologies, thereby enabling rapid advances.
+We develop understanding of the fundamental issues that dominate/limit these technologies, then create the practical knowledge/tools/theory/proof that engineers need to rapidly design/employ them at scale and acceptable cost.
 We apply this work to advanced machine technologies that:

-• Make (e.g. manufacturing, rapid prototyping, fixturing, etc…)
+Make (e.g. manufacturing, machine tools, rapid prototyping, fixturing, etc…)

-• Move (e.g. robotics, actuators, motion stages, mechanisms, etc…)
+Move (e.g. robotics, actuators, precision motion stages, multi-axis mechanisms, etc…)

-• Measure (e.g. sensors, instrumentation, medical devices, telescopes, etc…)
+Measure (e.g. sensors, instrumentation, microscopy, medical devices, telescopes, etc…)

 Education - Theory Meets Hands-on

 Hands-on fabrication/testing are key to the work in our lab.
 Prof. Culpepper teaches advanced design and manufacturing classes wherein theory and applied methods are integrated to produce engineers that truly live MIT’s motto… Mens et Manus - Mind and Hand.
+If you take his classes, you will learn to use judiciously use rigorous modeling and experiments to design machines… and then you will get your hands dirty learning to deliver hardware that works, that is under budget, and that is ahead of schedule.

 I am at MIT because I love enabling people to become better designers/scientists/engineers and I enjoy working with them to create new technologies.